kristopolous/256-xterm-colors/README.md

+# THIS IS BROKEN

+It's a ruby rewrite of the project forked.
+I'm doing it for my own use.
+Be forwarned.

 # color-convert
 Color-convert is a color conversion library for JavaScript and node.
 It converts all ways between rgb, hsl, hsv, cmyk, and CSS keywords: